StewBC/Time-Pilot/TimePilot-IIgs/README.md

 **Andy McFadden** - CiderPress 2 that makes moving code to the actual Apple IIgs a breeze.
 **Jeremy Rand** - Made BuGS which made me want to make an arcade game for the IIgs.
 **Mike Westerfield** - Created Orca/M which is a very sophisticated assembler that has been a joy to use.
+**Brian A. Troha** - Provided the splash screen graphic.
+**Emmanuel Marty et al.** - LZSA2 used in the loader - https://github.com/emmanuel-marty/lzsa.git

 Thank you all - you have made my life better! :)